wonmor/ElectronVisualized/README.md

 # ElectronViualized

-A real-time electron orbitals simulation.
+A **real-time** electron orbital simulation.
 Displayed based upon the internal calculations performed that involve the famous Dirac equation, which describes the shape and structure of the electrons by numerically deriving the wavefunction.

 ---